 9.02: Controlling Statutes

 All records of the Commission shall be subject to the provisions of M.G.L. c.
 4, § 7, cl.
 26, c.
-19C, § 3, c.
+19C, §§ 3 and 15 c.
 66 and c.
 66A.

 9.03: Release of Information

 (1) Limitation on Release of Information.
 For the purposes of dissemination, the records of the Commission shall not be considered "public records" and any release of said records shall be pursuant to the provisions of M.G.L c.
 4, § 7, cl.
 26, c.
 66, c.
 66A, and 118 CMR 9.00.
 The following information shall be confidential and shall not be disclosed or otherwise made available to any person except duly authorized staff of the Commission and the duly authorized staff of an agency within the Executive Office of Health and Human Services to which the Commission has referred a report of abuse for investigation or for the provision of protective services: